 - To build local turtle friendly lighting capacity –The DoE aims to assist in the development of local private sector capacity for turtle friendly lighting design, supply, and installation.
 In addition to our retrofit project, when DoE reviews Planning or Coastal Works applications we often recommend a condition for turtle friendly for any new builds in turtle nesting habitat.
 As such, turtle friendly lighting is increasingly being required as a condition of approval by the Central Planning Authority and Cabinet.
 Often turtle friendly lighting plans are designed by firms based outside of the Cayman Islands.
 We hope that by building local capacity, soon more plans can be designed locally and lighting suppliers based in the Cayman Islands will begin to stock turtle friendly lighting products.

-To be eligible to participate in Phase 2, your property must be located in, or immediately adjacent to, critical habitat for sea turtle nesting.
-To check if your property is in critical habitat please see the maps enclosed within the National Conservation Council’s Interim Directive (linked below).
+To be eligible to participate in Phase 3, your property must be located in, or immediately adjacent to, critical habitat for sea turtle nesting on Grand Cayman or proposed critical habitat on Cayman Brac and Little Cayman.
+To check if your property is in critical habitat on Grand Cayman or proposed critical habitat on Cayman Brac and Little Cayman, please see the maps below:

-If you are located in critical habitat and you are interested in participating in Phase 2 of the Turtle Friendly Lighting EPF Retrofit Project please complete the Expression of Interest form by Friday, 16 October 2020 by visiting the link below.
+If you are located in critical habitat and you are interested in participating in Phase 3 of the Turtle Friendly Lighting EPF Retrofit Project, please complete the Expression of Interest form by Wednesday, 30 November 2022 by visiting the link below.

 Please note: The expression of interest does not represent a commitment to participate and completing the form does not guarantee your property will be chosen.
 A limited number of properties will be selected based on factors such as sea turtle nesting density, projected retrofit cost (taking into account the amount of matching funds contributed by the property), the timeframe when work can commence, willingness to develop an agreement to maintain turtle friendly practices, and interest from adjacent properties to maximise the amount of turtle friendly habitat which can be created.

-If you have any questions please do not hesitate to contact us by email at [email protected] or by phone at 244-5932 (Lauren Dombowsky, DoE Senior Environmental Assessment Officer) or 244-5983 (Jerrica Wood, DoE Sustainable Development Officer).
+If you have any questions please do not hesitate to contact us by email at email@example.com or by phone at 244-5932 (Lauren Dombowsky, Manager of the Environmental Management Unit) or 244-5983 (Jerrica Wood, DoE Sustainability and Environmental Assessment Officer II) or 244-5970 (Dr. Jane Hardwick, Research Officer II)